Ashu104/chit-chatting/README.md

 3. Write your message to ChatGPT clearly.
 You can write something like "Hi, how are you?" or "What's the weather like today?"

 4. Wait for ChatGPT to generate a response.
 You will see the response appear on the screen, and you will hear it spoken aloud.

 ## About ChatGPT

 ChatGPT is a large language model trained by OpenAI.
 It is capable of generating human-like responses to text-based input.

 ## About the Voice Response of ChatGPT web app

 The Voice Response of ChatGPT web app is built using the following technologies:

 - Frontend: HTML, CSS, JavaScript
-- Backend: Node.js, Express.js
+- Backend: cpp(it just in trial mode, i gonna shift it to node.js, java or python maybe)
 - Voice Recognition: Web Speech API
-- Text-to-Speech: Web Speech API and AWS Polly
+- Text-to-Speech:Google Cloud Text-to-Speech API

 The app is hosted on a web server and communicates with the ChatGPT API to generate responses to user input.

 ## How to contribute

 We welcome contributions to the Voice Response of ChatGPT web app!
 If you want to contribute, please follow these steps:

 1. Fork the repository on GitHub.

 2. Make your changes and commit them to your forked repository.

 3. Submit a pull request to the original repository.